OpenMDAO/AcousticAnalogies.jl/docs/src/openfast_example.md

 Now, the next step is to turn the OpenFAST data into source elements.
 This step is pretty easy, since there is a function called [`f1a_source_elements_openfast`](@ref f1a_source_elements_openfast) that takes the `OpenFASTData` `struct` and a few other parameters and will create the source elements for us.
 But first we need to think about the coordinate system we'd like our source elements to be in.
-Eventually, we want the turbine blades to be rotating about the positive x axis, with the freestream velocity pointing in the positive x axis.
+Eventually, we want the turbine blades to be rotating about the positive x axis, with the freestream velocity pointing in the positive x axis direction.
 But there are two things we need to account for to make that happen:

   * To do a proper noise prediction, AcousticAnalogies.jl needs the source elements' motion to be defined in a reference frame relative to the ambient fluid, not the ground.